lmccart/SocialHacking/readme.md

 Overview of projects and readings from last week.

 ###Weeks 8-9 (11/4, 11/11): computer vision (face/body/eye tracking with openFrameworks)

+* 3 groups presenting the remaining readings from last week.
+* Two late assignments to share.
+* Discuss midpoint feedback.

+* Overview of Computer Vision
+	* History
+	* Applications
+* Face Tracking
+	* FaceTracker, FaceOSC
+* Body Tracking / Skeleton Tracking
+	* Kinect with OpenNI and MS SDK
+* Eye Tracking / Gaze Estimation
+	* EyeOSC

+* __Assignment__: First we'll assign groups.
+In that group we ask you to create a filter or adapter using computer vision.
+A filter is something that only allows certain things through.
+An adapter is something that changes things that pass through it.
+For example, if you only wanted to video chat with people with dark skin, a filter would reject any invitations from people with light skin.
+An adapter would take all the light skinned people and make them darker skinned.

 * surveillance, privacy, warfare, video chat and mediated video-based interaction

 ###Weeks 10-12 (11/18, 11/25, 12/2): mobile platforms